janniklasrose/RWcDTI/README.md

 ## Running a simulation

-To run a simulation, it is easiest to specify all parameters using a configuration file.
+To run a simulation, it is easiest to specify all parameters using a configuration file (using the [YAML](https://en.wikipedia.org/wiki/YAML) format).
 Example configuration files are provided in the `config/` directory.